 USDA forecasted the total 2022 apple crop to be 3% higher than 2021 crop.
 With the new information collected at the USApple Conference in mid-August, however, the current crop is expected to be 2% shorter than last year’s.
 The main driver for the drastic change in direction is the crop in Washington State, which was expected to be 3% below last year’s, but now, is forecasted to be 11% smaller than 2021.

 Washington State’s crop is 60%-65% of the total U.S. crop, so volume variances have a significant impact on U.S. total production.

 Washington State is followed by New York with 32.3M bushels (+1.3% from 2021), Michigan with 26.2M bushels (+89% from last year’s terrible crop), “other” states with 13.9M (flat), Pennsylvania with 11M (-17% from 2021), and then California, Virginia, and Oregon.

 |Cosmic Crisp||5%||Pink Lady/Cripps Pink||4%|

 A quick mention about the Cosmic Crisp variety:

-Meanwhile, organic apples maintain their importance for the apple packers in Washington State.
-Their premium to the packing houses is 8% over conventional apples.
-U.S. retail median price for a conventional apple is $1.29/lb, for organic the price is $1.99/lb, a difference of $0.72/lb.
+Meanwhile, organic apples maintain their importance in the market.
+Their premium to the packing houses is 16% over conventional apples.
+U.S. retail median price for conventional apples is $1.35/lb, for organic the price is $2.12/lb, a difference of $0.77/lb. or 57%.
 There is significant interest in increasing production of organic apples.

 Apples, both organic and conventional, are part of FruitSmart’s core business; contact us today for your apple needs, especially cold pressed NFC, apple juice.